Man out on bail charged with trying to sell fentanyl to Foxboro hotel guest

-WRENTHAM — An accused drug dealer who was free on bail has been arrested at a Foxboro hotel where he allegedly attempted to sell fentanyl to a guest.
+An accused drug dealer who was free on bail has been arrested at a Foxboro hotel where he allegedly attempted to sell Fentanyl to a guest.

 Police reported seizing a plastic bag containing smaller bags of suspected fentanyl weighing about 9 grams and almost $400 cash from Occivil.